 - Skilled in their relevant field: there are three main types of forensic accounting work: investigations, dispute advisory or litigation support (doing work related to court proceedings) and preventative engagements (think preventing money laundering, bribery and corruption) – some practitioners cover all three, but many only one or two.

 - An eye for detail also helps, as do financial modelling skills.

 I think it’s really important to separate who you are as a person from the job you do, so I tend to define myself by my values NOT my role title.
 My values are:

-- I’m always looking at how I, my team and the organisation I work for can be better than we were before.
+- Growth.
+I’m always looking at how I, my team and the organization I work for can be better than we were before.

 Now It’s Your Turn…

 If you have any questions for me kindly comment below and let me know.